3liteking148/seq-position-probs/README.md

 * `kML` is *K* estimated by maximum-likelihood.
 * `kML1` is *K* estimated by maximum-likelihood assuming &lambda; = 1.

+### Border

+The `-b` option adds a "border" to each random sequence.
+For example, `-b100` adds a border of length 100.
+If the sequence length is L and border length is B, it first generates a random sequence of length L, then appends B/L copies of this sequence to itself.
+This aims to avoid [edge effects][] on the distribution of scores.

 ## Searching profiles against real sequences

     seq-position-probs profile.hmm randomSeqNum randomSeqLength realSeqs.fasta